alessandromemmola/reindexme/README.md

 ReIndexMe helps website owners, developers, and small businesses submit URLs for indexing and reindexing workflows through a lightweight public interface.

-The project focuses on simplicity, accessibility, privacy, and real-world usability.
+ReIndexMe is a production tool actively maintained and deployed in real-world usage.

 ---